connervieira/Predator/CONFIGURATION.md

     - This value can be over-ridden using command line arguments.
     - In management mode and pre-recorded mode, this value serves as a default, but can be over-ridden by user input.
     - In real-time mode and dash-cam mode, this value will be automatically used without user input.
+- `interface_directory` specifies the directory that predator will store files used to share real-time information with external programs.
+    - This value is only used in real-time mode.
 - `alpr` contains settings related to license plate recognition.
     - `engine` is a string that determines what ALPR engine Predator will use.
         - This can be set to either `"openalpr"` or `"phantom"`.